keeganmcbride/opengovintelligence.github.io/src/html/pages/thinking.md

 ### Linked data cubes: Research results so far

+> During the last years a growing body of literature studied Linked Data Cubes.
+The objective of this paper is to accumulate this body of knowledge and provide a preliminary analysis of the research re- sults in the area so far.
+Towards this end, we systematically reviewed the scientific literature to identify relevant studies.
+These studies were anal- ysed and synthesised in the form of a proposed conceptual framework, which was thereafter applied to further analyse this literature, hence gaining new insights into the field.
+The framework comprises three di- mensions, namely category of contribution, step of data analysis, and application area.
+The application of the framework resulted in interest- ing findings.
+For example, the majority of the contributions that focus on publishing linked data cubes are cases while the majority of the ex- ploitation contributions are software tools.
+Moreover, integration of data cubes remains largely unexamined in the literature.
+This paper, however, does not present the final results of the analysis of the literature as this is still an ongoing activity.

 _A.
 Karamanou, E. Kalampokis, E. Tambouris, K. Tarabanis (2016) Linked data cubes: Research results so far, SemStats2016 in conjuction with the 15th International Semantic Web Conference (ISWC2016), 17-21 October 2016, Kobe, Japan, CEUR-WS_